puppetlabs/puppetlabs-apache/CONTRIBUTING.md

     - Make sure that you have tests for the bug you are fixing, or feature you are adding.

-    - Make sure the test suites passe after your commit:
+    - Make sure the test suites passes after your commit:
-      `rake spec spec:system` More information on [testing](#Testing) below
+      `bundle exec rspec spec/acceptance` More information on [testing](#Testing) below

     - When introducing a new feature, make sure it is properly documented in the README.md